 So, the next time you are out shopping for rugs or carpets, remember that wool is the way to go.

 Recycled Rubber Flooring

-Rubber flooring is made from recycled tyres, and is quite durable and sturdy.
+Rubber flooring is made from recycled tyres and is quite durable and sturdy.
 It also acts as a powerful sound barrier between floors.
 Other advantages of rubber floors are that they are water-, fire-, and burn-resistant.

-Rubber floors are best-suited for kitchens, laundry rooms and bathrooms.
-They tend to give off an odour so they are not recommended for children’s rooms and nurseries.
+Rubber floors are best-suited for kitchens, laundry rooms, and bathrooms.
+They tend to give off an odour, so they are not recommended for children’s rooms and nurseries.

 There are other green options too in carpeting that the discerning consumers can consider.

 Coir carpets and mats are made from the husk of coconuts.
-The fibre is long-lasting and requires less-to-no maintenance.
+The fiber is long-lasting and requires less-to-no maintenance.
 Coir mats are best suited for outdoor use.
 They trap dust and dirt but do not become a breeding ground for bacteria or fungi.

-Bamboo floors are sustainable, green and eco-friendly.
+Bamboo floors are sustainable, green, and eco-friendly.
 Bamboo belongs to the grass family but is hard and sturdy like hardwood.
 The grass or the bamboo plant grows to maturity in three-to-five years, making the flooring sustainable and eco-friendly.
-The flooring is biodegradable, and thus does not contribute to the growing landfills.
+The flooring is biodegradable and thus does not contribute to the growing landfills.

 Bamboo floors are light, easy to maintain, and come in a variety of hues suitable for almost any décor.

 Linoleum flooring is making a comeback and is gracing the pages of interior décor glossies once again.